razekmh/CSV-to-Arches-JSON/README.md

 I am currently approaching the problem from two directions:

 1. Extract the resource model cascading structure out of the resource model export JSON:
 Use the file [utils_test.py](https://github.com/razekmh/CSV-to-Arches-JSON/blob/main/utils_test.py) for this task.
 Edit the variable _res_model_json_ to match the name/directory of the resource model export JSON then run the file.
 You will get another JSON file with the same name as the original resource model export and additional suffix _tree_.
-The structure of the output JSON can be seen [here](https://github.com/razekmh/CSV-to-Arches-JSON/blob/main/Activity%20Resource%20Model_tree.json)
+The structure of the output JSON can be seen [here](https://github.com/razekmh/CSV-to-Arches-JSON/blob/main/Activity%20Resource%20Model_tree.json).
+The output tree is a cascading structure of

 ### Prerequisites